This is part 2,to read part 1 click here.

 I was also the baby of the ward,which honestly worked in my favour because it meant everyone looked after me.
 The elderly patients really looked after me,making sure I wasn’t cold and always had food-I don’t know why all elderly people are feeders,they just are.
 The other Mums looked after me too and we’d often talk about our babies at home.
 The men often stayed to themselves and the violent patients left me alone,simply because of my age.
 If I was older,I’m sure they would’ve started randomly on me too as they did with pretty much everyone else.

 One day,my Grandma bought me some colouring pens and paper.
 I ran out of paper and was extremely anxious.
 Colouring and drawing is extremely therapeutic,especially on a ward with a shitty wifi connection.
-The male night nurse I had a crush on gave me this colouring book,that I still have.
+The male night nurse I had a crush on because actually hand carved from god himself gave me this colouring book,that I still have.

 In terms of care,honestly we were just left to ourselves.
 We had medication times,where we would receive our meds,if we needed them.
 Some patients had one on one care in their rooms and others like me,were left to do there own thing.